AndrewCGreen/march-madness/codebase/README.md

 5. Edit the `deps.txt` file to pull in or exclude external dependencies

+For trouble shooting, try deleting the mm_env directory and runing ./setup again

 @andrewcgreen is the primary author of this codebase, and should be notified of bugs/feature requests.